himanshuo/spamassassin/tornado/README.md

 # Configuration Information:
-Edit /etc/spamassassin/local.cf (or wherever your configurations are) and make it look like tornado/settings/local_configs
+1) Edit /etc/spamassassin/local.cf (or wherever your configurations are) and make it look like tornado/settings/local_configs
+2) Will have to train spam assassin.
+    To train (note that all_ham, all_spam folders are provided in repo): sudo sa-learn --progress --ham HAMFOLDER/*
+    sudo sa-learn --sync

+    Then, to see the contents of the spam db: (note, spamassassin basically turns messages into hashes.) sudo sa-learn --dump [all|magic|data]